rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ##Relation with DOM Element

 To show itself on the screen, a view is built with one or multiple DOM elements, depending on the complexity that the view offers.
-However, Rikulo is aimed to encapulate the complexity from the application developers.
+However, Rikulo is aimed to encapsulate the complexity from the application developers.
 You generally don't need to know much about it.

-If you want, you can retrieve the DOM element that represents the view on the screen by use of the `node` property.
+If you want, you can retrieve the DOM element that represents the view on the screen by use of [View.node](api:view).

     view.node.nodes();

-Notice that you can access the `node` property only if the view is attached to the screen, i.e., the  `inDocument` property is true.
+Notice that you can access [View.node](api:view) only if the view has been attached to the screen.
 Otherwise, it will throws an exception.

-Also notice that when Activity's `onCreate_` is called, `mainView` is not attached to the screen yet.
-It means you can't access the `node` property in `onCreate_`.
-To access it, you can do in the `onMount_` method.
-For example, the `context2D` property of [Canvas](api:view) depends on `node`, so we have to access it in `onMount_`:

-    class Foo extends Activity {
-      CanvasRenderingContext2D ctx2d;
-      void onCreate_() {
-        Canvas canvas = new Canvas();
-        canvas.profile.text = "width: flex;height: flex";
-        mainView.addChild(canvas);
-      }
-      void onMount_() { //mainView has been attached to the screen ctx2d = canvas.context2D; //it can be called only if attached }
-    }
+To know if a view is attached to the screen, you can check [View.inDocument](api:view).

+    if (view.inDocument) //the view is attached (and then accessible by the user) doSomething();

-If you'd like to learn the details, please refer to [the View Development chapter](../../View_Development/index.md).
+If you'd like to learn the details of how to develop a view, please refer to [View Development](../../View_Development/index.md).